 Throughout the plan year, you use the money that was deducted from your paycheck and contribute to your FSA to pay for eligible health care or dependent care expenses.
-These are expenses that you would have to pay out-of-pocket, even if you didn’t have an FSA (e.g., day care bills, copays, eye glasses, dental care, and more).
+These are expenses that you would have to pay out-of-pocket, even if you didn’t have an FSA (e.g., day care bills, copays, eyeglasses, dental care, and more).
 But with the use of an FSA, you are now using money that you did not have to pay taxes on to do so.
 Without an FSA, you would pay taxes on the money you use to pay for these eligible expenses, costing you more out-of-pocket.
-Review the How FSAs Can Save You Money resource document for a additional information.
+Review the How FSAs Can Save You Money resource document for additional information.

 - How much can and should I contribute to an FSA?

 The minimum amount per pay-period you may contribute to each account is $2.00.
-The total amount you decide to elect for the plan year is called your Annual Goal; you may not change your Annual Goal once FSA Open Enrollment ends, unless you have had a qualifying life event.
+The total amount you decide to elect for the plan year is called your Annual Goal; you may not change your Annual Goal once Benefits Open Enrollment ends, unless you have had a qualifying life event.

 - What are the differences between the Health Care and Dependent Care FSAs?

-Second, is when account funds are available for you to use.
+Second, is when account funds are available for you to use:

-Dependent Care FSA - you will only be reimbursed up to the amount that is currently in your account, regardless of the Annual Goal you have elected.
+- Dependent Care FSA - you will only be reimbursed up to the amount currently in your account, regardless of the Annual Goal you have elected.
 For example, if you are submitting a reimbursement claim for $400.00 and only have $200.00 in the account, you will initially be reimbursed for $200.00 and reimbursed for the rest once the funds are deducted from your pay and deposited in your account.

 - What is the WageWorks© Health Care Card?

-To activate the Card you must use the last four digits of your Employee ID#.
+To activate the Card, you must use the last four digits of your Employee ID#.
 Cards for your dependents are activated by using the last four digits of their Social Security Number (SSN), rather than the employee's SSN.
 You will not be charged a fee to obtain, activate, or use the Card.

-The Health Care Card cannot be used for Dependent Care FSA expenses.
+The Health Care FSA Card cannot be used for Dependent Care FSA expenses.
 For additional tips and information on using the Card, go to www.wageworks.com/card.

 - What payment options are available for FSAs?